Nix Federal Building: History

 Built between 1937 and 1941, the Nix Federal Building was designed by Harry Sternfeld in the Moderne style and features several sculptures and reliefs by Donald De Lue and Edmond Amateis.
 It was renamed in December 1985 in honor of Robert N. C. Nix Sr., a longtime Democratic Congressman from Pennsylvania's 1st congressional district in Philadelphia, and the first African-American to represent Pennsylvania in Congress.
 (Note: The building was originally called the "United States Court House and Post Office Building".
 In 1982 and 1985, bills were introduced in the United States House of Representatives to rename the building after Robert N.C.
 Nix Sr. The 1982 bill in the 97th Congress called for it to be renamed the "Robert N. C. Nix Federal Building" (i.e. no commas, a space between "N." and "C."), but this bill was not enacted.
 Three years later, in 1985, two bills were introduced in the 99th Congress.
 HR 3880, dated December 9, 1985, would have renamed the building the "Robert N. C. Nix, Sr., Federal Building and United States Post Office" (two commas, no space), but HR 2903, which had been introduced previously, on June 27, 1985, and also proposed naming the building the "Robert N.C.
 Nix, Sr., Federal Building" (2 commas, no space), was signed into law by President Ronald Reagan on December 26, 1985.
 This resulted in Public Law 99-214, which specified that the name of the building should be the "Robert N.C.
 Nix, Sr., Federal Building and United States Post Office" (2 commas, no space).
 The United States General Services Administration, which owns and operates most Federal government buildings, including the Nix Building, nevertheless refers to the building as the "Robert N.C.
 Nix, Sr. Federal Building and United States Post Office" (1 comma, no space), which is also the name on the plaques mounted on the outside of the building.)

-The building was listed on the National Register of Historic Places in 1990, and is part of the Mark East neighborhood.
+The building was listed on the National Register of Historic Places in 1990, and is part of the Market East neighborhood.